inonit/serafin-api-sandbox/README.md

 This is a sample API using the [Docker Python Sandbox](https://github.com/inonit/docker-python-sandbox) library.
-Fork of code-execution-api-demo : https://github.com/christophetd/code-execution-api-demo
+Fork from code-execution-api-demo : https://github.com/christophetd/code-execution-api-demo

-API will use the edited lib https://github.com/inonit/serafin-docker-python-sandbox as a submodule in order to use send data to manipulate in python sandbox.
+API will use the edited lib https://github.com/inonit/serafin-docker-python-sandbox as a submodule in order to send data, input argument to manipulate, in python scripts.

 ## Requirements